+I also want you to know it is completely normal.
 I have never met a single person who has stayed on top of their diet & exercise 100% for an extended period of time.

 Living a healthy lifestyle does not mean you are perfect all the time.
 It means you do your best to make healthy choices as often as you can.
 The sooner that we can all embrace that truth the better.